rishabhschandel/demo-repo/README.md

 # Demo

-Some description of the project
+Some description of the project.
+Edited